 The International Olympic Committee (IOC) has promised to investigate allegations that 27 agents representing 54 countries were prepared to offer thousands of unauthorised tickets at prices of up to £6 000 to undercover Sunday Times reporters posing as envoys for a ticket broker from the Middle East.

 The IOC president, Jacques Rogge, is keen to conclude the investigation, which is also likely to lead to widespread changes in the way the 8.8-million tickets available to the Olympics are distributed, before the London Games.
+The quasi-judicial nature of the process, however, means it is thought unlikely to report before the opening ceremony.

 London 2012 organisers have long privately feared that some of the 1.1-million tickets distributed to the 204 NOCs could find their way on to the black market.
 IOC rules forbid tickets being sold at inflated prices, distributed to other countries or sold to unauthorised resellers.